EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 }
 ```

-As you can see, this controller defines a dependency on `UserManager<IdentityUser>`; an instance of which is injected via the constructor.
+As you can see, this controller defines a dependency on `UserManager<IdentityUser>`, an instance of which is injected via the constructor.
 This is one of the classes made available to us when we configured the Identity core services in our app's `Startup`.
 We will use it to create new user records.

 Before that though, we need to define a new class that encapsulates the payload for a request to our endpoint.
 When it comes to creating user accounts, all we need is a username, a password, and an email.
 As such, we add the following class in a new `VehicleQuotes/ResourceModels/User.cs` file: